requirejs/prim/README.md

 prim uses [promise-tests](https://github.com/domenic/promise-tests) as the baseline tests to check if it is working like a promise library.

-To get the tests to run:
+To get the tests to run, you need node installed:

     cd tests
     npm install promise-tests